christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch07_authorization-authentication.md

 total) than it should.
 The extra item is called((("dummy stack element"))) the _dummy stack element_, and it is disregarded when checking the signatures so it has no direct effect on +OP_CHECKMULTISIG+ itself.
-However, the dummy element must be present because, if it isn't present when +OP_CHECKMULTISIG+ attempts to pop on an empty stack, it will cause a stack error and script failure (marking the transaction as invalid).
+However, the dummy element must be present because, if it isn’t present when +OP_CHECKMULTISIG+ attempts to pop on an empty stack, it will cause a stack error and script failure (marking the transaction as invalid).
 Because the dummy element is disregarded, it can be anything.
 It became the custom early on to use +OP_0+, which later became a